ppxwdy/Cooperation-in-the-PD-game-in-Random-Scale-Free-Graphs/README.md

 Run simulation in both of the network to see the effect of initial condition.

-## Brief description of the simulation process
+## Brief description of the process

 ### PART1 Get the relation of c, PC, PD, F against b